a3oYzmN4fGhm7rA4ob/badly-written-guides/howToInstallLinuxMint.md

 Linux Mint is a very user friendly distro.
 You can do most basic tasks without needing to use the command line.
 It's also very stable, and won't just break.

 ### User Friendliness
+It has full GUI that's capable of doing tasks without needing the terminal, which makes it more comfortable for refugees from Microsoft Windows that are not used to the command-line yet.

 ### Stability & Reliability